 Interdepartmental Medical Science (IMS) will become Intensive Medical Sciences (IMS) starting academic year 2019/2020.

-Interdepartmental Medical Science program applications are now being accepted for the 2019-2020 Academic Year
+Intensive Medical Sciences program applications are now being accepted for the 2020-2021 Academic Year

 Admission is granted on a rolling basis, applications must be completed before they can be reviewed.
 Upon review of the application, the Division of Pre-medical and Pre-health Programs retains the right to place the application under consideration for an alternate program that is more suited to the applicant's credentials.